gadamc/kdata/kdatabase/doc/README.txt

 root[2] .L $KDATA_ROOT/include/KJson.h+  //this will generate the KJson.so
 //and it will complain that KJson was already in the TClassTable list... but forget about it.

+These commands are found in the kdatabase/setupKJson.h file.
+You can execute it by root[3] .x $KDATA_ROOT/kdatabase/setupKJson.h

+Then you should be able to use all of the KJson functions in your script.

 That's it, you should be able to use KJson in the ROOT interpreter.

-If you want to compile a program, you don't need to do anything special, just include the the header as normal.
+If you want to compile a program that uses KJson, you don't need to do anything special.
+Just include the the header as normal.
 See test.cxx as an example.

 //--------------------------------------------------------